Supergroup BF action for supergravity: Supergroup action

-The first two terms on the r.h.s mean that the antisymetric part of $\Phi_{ij}$ and the symetric part of $\Phi_{AB}$ vanish, with no consequences for the constraints.
-The term which remains, the last one, vanishes in the bosonic limit.
+The first two terms on the r.h.s, with factor $\eta^i$, mean that the antisymmetric part of $\Phi_{ij}$ and the symmetric part of $\Phi_{AB}$ vanish, with no consequences for this action.
+Thus in the following we will keep only the terms with $\eta^A$ in this expression.

 Further, in the same way as in the bosonic case, we have the field equations

 from which follow the consistency conditions

 Similarly to the bosonic case (\ref{consistencia3}) (see Appendix), we get